mimblewimble/grin-rfcs/text/0000-fix-fees.md

 For instance, two parties in a payjoin may each want pay their own input and output fees, while splitting the kernel fee, without overpaying for the whole transaction.

-Only the leat significant 40 bits will be used to specify a fee, while some of the remaining bits will specify a minimum fee overpayment factor, preventing aggregation with lesser overpaying transactions, and earlier inclusion into full blocks.
+Only the least significant 40 bits will be used to specify a fee, while some of the remaining bits will specify a minimum fee overpayment factor as a power-of-2, preventing aggregation with lesser overpaying transactions, and earlier inclusion into full blocks.

 The largest possible 40-bit fee is 2^40 - 1 nanogrin, or approximately 1099.5 grin,